 Añadir graphs with the info generated.

+tkinter

+graficos con info

+pie chart

+column graphs

 Propuesta de aumento de datos

 The most important issue at hand is the lacking variation present in the dataset.
 Thankfully, most of these failings can be easily resolved with the use of filters or hue/brightness/saturation manipulation.
 Weather can be easily simulated and the weather, daytime, and color issues can be fixed with simple shifts in the color makeup of the image.
 Other than the color, we can also tinker with the image itself by cropping it into different sizes or flipping it horizontally.